root-project/web/manual/first_steps_with_root/index.md

 A ROOT tutorial is a ROOT macro that demonstrates ROOT specific features.

-There are tutorials for the following topics, among others:

-  - Containers
-  - Data Frames
-  - Fast Fourier Transforms
-  - Fitting histograms, graphs, etc.
-  - FITS files interface
-  - FOAM (multi-dimensional general-purpose Monte Carlo event generator)
-  - Geometry
-  - Graphics
-  - Graphs
-  - Graphical User Interface (GUI)
-  - Histograms
-  - HTTP interface
-  - Images (using TImage class)
-  - Input/Output
-  - Mathematics, matrixes, etc
-  - Monte Carlo simulations
-  - Multicore (multithreading and multiprocessing)
-  - Physics
-  - PyRoot
-  - Quadratic programming package
-  - R
-  - RooFit
-  - RooStats (statistics)
-  - SQL
-  - Trees
-  - UNURAN
-  - Vectors
-  - XML
-  - and many more

-When you install ROOT, a tutorials directory is created, containing all ROOT tutorials listed on [reference guide tutorial page](https://root.cern/doc/master/group__Tutorials.html).
+When you install ROOT, a `tutorials` directory is created, containing all ROOT tutorials listed on [Reference Guide tutorial page](https://root.cern/doc/master/group__Tutorials.html){:target="_blank"}.

 > **Note**
 >
 > You need write permissions to the `tutorials` directory to execute the tutorials.

 ### Starting with hsimple.C